fermyon/developer/content/spin/sqlite-api-guide.md

 ## Using SQLite Storage From Applications

-The Spin SDK surfaces the Spin SQLite Database interface to your language.
+The Spin SDK surfaces the Spin SQLite database interface to your language.

 The set of operations is common across all SDKs: